Nirlep5252/fun/README.md

 - [ ] `break` and `continue` statements
 - [x] User input (`get`)
 - [ ] Importing other files (`use`)
-- [ ] Prepositional logic (premises, validation of statements, rules of inference, etc.)
+- [ ] Prepositional logic (premises, validation of statements, rules of inference, etc.) (real shit)

 # How to run the interpreter?

 - Install [Java 21](https://openjdk.org/projects/jdk/21/) or above.
 - Get the `meth.jar` file from the [releases](https://github.com/Nirlep5252/BreakingMath/releases)
+- Run the following command:
     ```bash
     java -jar meth.jar <path_to_your_code_file>
     ```